Bismarck Nursing Excellence

 Staffing

-• North Dakota has one of the lowest unemployment rates in the country, and coupled with increases in patient volume and length of stay, Sanford Bismarck Medical Center continually has a need to hire more nurses.
+• North Dakota has one of the lowest unemployment rates in the country - coupled with increases in patient volume and length of stay - Sanford Bismarck Medical Center continually has a need to hire more nurses.

 • Nursing staffing shortages are widespread across the nation and innovative staffing solutions are needed to address the challenges of hiring enough nurses.
 Sanford continues to aggressively recruit and hire nurses to not only fill open positions but also address the growing needs of the Bismarck area and projected health care needs of an aging population.